 Beware of Clauses That Contradict Each Other, Says Jonah Engler

 One of the most common contractual loopholes are terms like “notwithstanding” that are deliberately inserted in the clauses to provide an escape route for obligations that have been previously specified.
 It is very common to read a services agreement and find words like “hereunder” and “notwithstanding” popping up now and then.
 You need to think twice about contracts containing these terms that contradict the obligations of another party that have been explicitly stated earlier.
 Even though after going through the contract, you may think that the terms and conditions are perfectly watertight, a single occurrence of these contradictory terms can completely lend a contrary meaning to what you may have just read and appreciated.
 If you see one of these terms in any of the clauses, you need to be on high alert and review the offending clause once again to find out how it impacts you.
-In most of the cases, you will be shocked to discover how exposed you have become to ulterior motives by the other party.
+In most cases, you will be shocked to discover how exposed you have become to ulterior motives by the other party.

 Ensure Retention of Intellectual Properties by the Purchaser, Asserts Jonah Engler